-What is Foot Offset?: - It is the maximum offset distance between the edge of a headsail foot and a straight line between tack point and clew point
+What is Foot Offset?: - It is the maximum offset distance between the edge of a headsail foot and a straight line between tack point and clew point headsail foot

-How is it Measured:

-- 1 Lay out the sail flake as necessary so that the foot area is flat on the floor. - 2 Determine the tack and clew points and measure LP. - 3 Run a string line from tack to clew. - 4 Visually determine the position of the maximum distance from string line to headsail foot, measure perpendicular to the string line from headsail foot to string line at this point. - 5 Repeat the measurement from string line to headsail foot in numerous locations to ensure that the maximum dimension has been determined. - 6 Foot Offset % is calculated by 100 Foot Offset Measrement / LP - 7- If the foot offset is greater than 7.5% the dimension should be submitted with the headsail data on the measurement input form.
+- How is it Measured: 1 Lay out the sail flake as necessary so that the foot area is flat on the floor. - 2 Determine the tack and clew points and measure LP. - 3 Run a string line from tack to clew. - 4 Visually determine the position of the maximum distance from string line to headsail foot, measure perpendicular to the string line from to string line at this point.

+5 - Repeat the measurement from string line to headsail foot in numerous locations to ensure that the maximum dimension has been determined.

+6 - Foot Offset % is calculated by 100 Foot Offset Measrement / LP

+7 - If the foot offset is greater than 7.5% the dimension should be submitted with the headsail data on the measurement input form.

 APPENDIX 7.
-SPINNAKER MEASUREMENT
+SPINNAKER AND FLYING HEADSAIL MEASUREMENT

 What is being measured?
-Luff length, leech length, foot length and half width.
+Spinnaker: Luff length, leech length, foot length and half width.
+Flying Headsail: foot length and half width.

 What are these?

 The lengths of the luff, leech and foot and the distance from the half luff point to the half leech point.